Structure and Interpretation of Deep Networks

 Sebastian Gehrmann (Harvard), Mirac Suzgun (Harvard), Vitali Petsiuk (BU), Julius Adebayo (CSAIL).

-Materials: Slides; Labs: (old links are regretfully broken) Pre-Lab (Vision); RISE (Solutions); NLP Saliency (Solutions).
+Labs: (old links are regretfully broken) Pre-Lab (Vision); RISE (Solutions); NLP Saliency (Solutions).

 2:30-4:00pm, Tuesday January 21, 2020.